Immigrant surveillance: McCarthyism

-Post September 11 Attack
+Post September 11 attacks

 After the September 11 attacks, the United States increased its surveilling of citizens and non-citizens in order to prevent terrorism.
 After the attacks, the United States focused on issuing various forms of counter-terrorism, from internet surveillance to increased border surveillance.
 The United States government alongside some states, increased efforts to regulate immigration from the interior of the border.
 The proposals that have been drafted and passed by lawmakers expect individuals to demonstrate their lawful presence in the United States.
 With the passing of the Patriot Act, the possibility of indefinite detentions for immigrants became possible.
 The Patriot Act was enacted seven weeks after the September 11 attacks and allowed for the deportation of immigrants that were suspected of terrorist activity.
 Under the Patriot Act, immigrants that were considered threats to national security could also be indefinitely detained without the possibility of bond.
 Detention would also become indefinite if the immigrant's country did not want to receive the immigrant in question.
 As a result of this, multiple civil liberties organizations such as the American Civil Liberties Union (ACLU) began to file lawsuits against federal districts to declare the detention of multiple Muslim men unconstitutional.

-President Donald J. Trump first announced that he would halt muslim immigration to the United States in his presidential campaign citing the San Bernardino mass shooting.
-Following the 2016 Orlando nightclub shooting, President Trump announced that he would follow through with his proposal of an immigration ban or registry system for Muslims living in the United States.